bytesroboticmx/capsaIA/docs/source/api_documentation/ControllerWrapper.rst

-.. _api_documentation-wrapper:
+.. _api_documentation-ControllerWrapper:

-Wrapper
+ControllerWrapper
 =================

 .. note::
   For more examples of using the 'ControllerWrapper' check out 'capsa/tests'.

 .. _api_wrapper:
-.. autoclass:: capsa.Wrapper
+.. autoclass:: capsa.ControllerWrapper
     :members: